viktor-pfaffenrot/oBDSChat/docs/user/how-to/use-obdschat.md

 3. Paste into the destination document.

 The copied text includes user and chatbot roles plus readable source metadata.
-It does not copy the interactive HTML controls.

 ## Start over

 1. Copy anything you need to keep.
 2. Select `Chat leeren`.

-This clears the conversation state held by the current frontend session.
+This clears the conversation state.
 It cannot be undone from the UI.

 ## Expected result